 Location: Leuven, Belgium

-Itinerary: A collection of Keynote Speakers, Workshops and Preparation for the Jamboree, with a Black Tie Gala at night!
+Itinerary: A collection of Keynote Speakers, Workshops and Preparation for the Jamboree, with an international party at night!

-Description: The iGEM KU Leuven team, Aachen and GO Paris Saclay teams are proud to announce a new conference in the heart of Europe.
-Hosted by the KU Leuven team in their home city, several speakers from all over Europe will be speaking, alongside workshops from various teams and a practice session for the great Jamboree!
-Furthermore, there will be a poster and presentation session to allow your team some practice for Boston, and a lovely Black Tie dinner to relax on the Saturday night.
-For any extra info, please E-mail us or check our website below!
+Description: The iGEM teams of KU Leuven, Aachen and GO Paris Saclay are proud to announce a new conference in the heart of Europe.
+Hosted in the home city of the KU Leuven team, experts from all over Europe will be speaking, alongside interactive workshops and a practice session for the Giant Jamboree!
+Furthermore, entertainment and relaxation is ensured during a brewery tour and an international party on Saturday night.
+For any extra info, please E-mail us or check the website below!

 Registration is now open at the following link: https://forms.gle/VopAWqSwaTsNZZ3d8